jantman/python-package-skeleton/README_skeleton.rst

    * ``python setup.py register -r https://testpypi.python.org/pypi``
    * ``python setup.py sdist bdist_wheel``
    * ``twine upload -r test dist/*``
-   * Check that the README renders at https://testpypi.python.org/pypi/webhook2lambda2sqs
+   * Check that the README renders at https://testpypi.python.org/pypi/python-package-skeleton

 8. Create a pull request for the release to be merged into master.
 Upon successful Travis build, merge it.
 9. Tag the release in Git, push tag to GitHub:

-   * tag the release. for now the message is quite simple: ``git tag -a vX.Y.Z -m 'X.Y.Z released YYYY-MM-DD'``
+   * tag the release. for now the message is quite simple: ``git tag -a X.Y.Z -m 'X.Y.Z released YYYY-MM-DD'``
-   * push the tag to GitHub: ``git push origin vX.Y.Z``
+   * push the tag to GitHub: ``git push origin X.Y.Z``

 11. Upload package to live pypi: